By Donna Cardillo, RN, MA, CSP, FAAN

 You’ll need your network for on-the-job advice, support and guidance.
 No one succeeds alone.
 Be sure to stay in regular touch with your contacts by sending an e-mail, mailing an occasional handwritten note, making a phone call, getting out and staying visible.
 Networking is a two-way street.
 Support others as they support you.
 It is vital that you belong to an advanced practice association, specialty associations and the American Nurses Association.

 Expand your sphere of influence by writing articles and doing some public speaking.
 Articles can be written for other nurses and healthcare professionals and for the general public.
 Work toward getting something published in a professional association newsletter, a nursing publication, a general interest or healthy lifestyle magazine, a local newspaper or online.
 Offer to speak at community events, professional association meetings or conferences.
 Public speaking gives you visibility, enhances your credibility and builds your confidence.

-You’re still the new kid on the block even though the role of the APN has become more widely known and accepted over the past several years.
-Many people, including physicians, other nurses, and administrators, are not completely clear on who you are, what you do more importantly, what you can do for them.
+Even though the role of the APN has become more widely known and accepted over the last few decades, many people, including some physicians, other nurses, and administrators, are not completely clear on what you do, and more importantly, what you can do for them.
 Be prepared to explain exactly what you can do to improve and enhance an already successful practice, the added value you will bring to any healthcare setting and the improved patient outcomes and satisfaction that are likely to follow.
 This is not bragging or boasting; it’s simply the fine art of self-promotion.
-You’re not just promoting yourself when doing this; you’re also promoting all APNs.
+You’re not just promoting yourself when doing this; you’re promoting all APNs.